 - Motor Bar and Restaurant – On the Harley-Davidson campus is a restaurant that offers a lot of great American food.
 They also host some special events throughout the year.
 You can find out about their special events by clicking here.
 To see the Motor Bar and Restaurant menu you can also find out more by clicking here.

-- Harley-Davidson – The Shop – The Harley-Davidson campus in Milwaukee also had a shop where you can purchase a host of Harley-Davidson merchandise.
+- Harley-Davidson – The Shop – The Harley-Davidson campus in Milwaukee also had a shop where you could purchase a host of Harley-Davidson merchandise.
 You can also buy from them online To find out more about The Shop, you can click here.

 - Stroll around the Harley-Davidson campus – There are a lot of places you can stroll around the Harley-Davidson campus To find a map of the campus you can find it by clicking here,

-Explore Pabst Mansion & Museum
+Explore Pabst Mansion & Museum In Milwaukee

 Here is some information on the Pabst Mansion & Museum and the Pabst factory tour and Pabst Theater: